-The cost of living is to increase significantly this year in the UK, leaving households very concerned about how they’ll make ends meet.
-The pressure will be on employers to apply pay increases but with many businesses still feeling the pains of covid-19, there might not be the budget available to accommodate this.
+The cost of living has increased significantly this year in the UK, leaving households very concerned about how they’ll make ends meet.
+The pressure is on employers to apply pay increases but with many businesses still feeling the pains of covid-19, there might not be the budget available to accommodate this.
 As an HR within such a business, here is what you can do to support both your staff and your company at this time.

-If, even with some reigning in of entertainment expenditure, your business can still not afford to increase wages, then communicate this to your workforce so that they understand that you have endeavoured to give them greater financial support but cannot at this time.
-You’ll gain their respect for doing so.
-Provided the pay freezes are applied across the business of course - particularly at board level.
+If, even with some reigning in of entertainment expenditure, your business cannot afford to increase wages, then communicate this to your workforce so they understand that you have endeavoured to give them greater financial support but cannot at this time.
+You’ll gain their respect for doing so, provided the pay freezes are applied across the business – particularly at board level.

-To help employees reduce their financial burden, you might want to look into introducing salary sacrifice loans.
-These are often provided by a third party which works with you the employer to provide a number of financial products and services to your staff to encourage greater long term financial stability.
-One such scheme from Salary Finance enables customers to take either an advance on their salary or a loan through their employer with repayments funded from future pay checks.
+To help employees reduce their financial burden, consider introducing salary sacrifice loans.
+These are often provided by a third party which works with the employer to provide a number of financial products and services to your staff to encourage greater long-term financial stability.
+One such scheme from Salary Finance enables customers to take either an advance on their salary or a loan through their employer with repayments funded from future paychecks.

-If you want to give your workforce pay increases but don’t currently have the budget, why not consider giving them performance-linked pay rises?
-This should increase productivity levels across your workforce and by aligning targets with business goals, a job well done should mean the company has generated the income required to pay out.
+If you want to give your workforce pay increases but don’t currently have the budget, consider giving them performance-linked pay rises.
+This should increase productivity levels across your workforce, and by aligning targets with business goals, a job well done should mean the company has generated the income required to pay out.

 To conclude, even if financial help isn’t possible, there is still a great deal you can (and should) offer to show your support to employees at this difficult time.
 For a quick call to run through the best options for your business, get in touch here.